acolorado1/Lab1_7711_2023/README.md

 # Laboratory 1: 7711 Fall 2023

-The purpose of this lab is to introduce you to practical tips and tricks when using ggplot and tidy data for creation of clean, informative, reproducible visualizations.
+The purpose of this lab is to introduce you to practical considerations, tips and tricks when using ggplot and tidy data for creation of clean, informative, reproducible visualizations.

 ## Getting Started with Github